 Tactical planning examples

-Here are some examples of tactical plans that an organization might implement:
+Here are a few examples of tactical plans that you might implement:

 - Make 50 more sales by the end of the month